AnatoliManolidou/Computer-Architecture-Project/First_part/README.md

 * **MinorCPU**\
 This model has a fixed pipeline but adaptable data structures and execute behaviour.
 Also, it does not support multithreading

-* #### a)Wrte a C program that implements the fibonacci sequence and then run simulations with GEM5, using different types of CPU.
+* #### a)WrIte a C program that implements the fibonacci sequence and then run simulations with GEM5, using different types of CPU.